rbontekoe/rbontekoe.github.io/docs/src/index.md

 ## Current Projects
 1. Elderly Monitoring.
 Our mission is to deliver the software for a Raspberry Pi based monitoring system.
-2. Online course: **Building Business Systems with Julia**.
+2. Online course: Building Business Systems with Julia.

 ## History
-AppliGate delivered instructor-led Lotus Notes & Domino training from 1994 on.
+AppliGate became known in 1986 with the course 'Hardware Management PC,' a class where people learned to fix errors that occurred in the hardware.
+In 1994 started AppliGate as Lotus Authorized Education Center, LAEC, with instructor-led Lotus Notes & Domino training.
 In 2014 we stopped by providing these courses.
+Since then, we delivered software consultancy.

 ## Current Expertise
 - Julia;